 Microsoft’s OneDrive is one of the most popular cloud storage platforms, not only for individuals and families, but also for businesses.
 A range of business-specific security and storage features make it ideal for organizations small and large.

 Our OneDrive for Business review looks at both the platform’s enterprise-oriented features and core offerings.
-We conclude that it is one of the best cloud storage platforms available for both collaboration and business use.
+We conclude that it is one of the best cloud storage platforms available, and among the best cloud storage for business for both collaboration and file sharing.

 OneDrive’s most distinguishable feature is its integration with the Microsoft 365 suite.
 This makes it not only a cloud storage platform, but also a destination for cloud syncing and cloud backup.